MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/building-sample-app.md

    git clone https://github.com/MicrosoftDocs/Virtualization-Documentation.git
    ```

 3. Navigate to the sample directory found under `Virtualization-Documentation\windows-container-samples\asp-net-getting-started` and create a Dockerfile, using the following commands.

-   A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is like a makefile--a list of instructions that instruct the container engine on how the container image must be built.
+   A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is like a makefile—it's a list of instructions that tell the container engine how to build the container image.

    ```Powershell
    # Navigate into the sample directory